 Stay home if you're sick

-You are severely dizzy or lightheaded.
+- You are severely dizzy or lightheaded.

-You are confused or can’t think clearly.
+- You are confused or can’t think clearly.

-Your face and lips have a blue color.
+- Your face and lips have a blue color.

-You pass out (lose consciousness) or are very hard to wake up.
+- You pass out (lose consciousness) or are very hard to wake up.

-After You Recover from COVID-19
+Recovering from COVID-19

-As you recover from COVID-19, your primary care physician can work with you to re-establish an exercise routine, advise on healthy eating habits, and give you guidance on managing your health based on your personal health history and family history.
+Follow-up care is a key part of your treatment and safety.
+Your health care provider will discuss follow-up care options to re-establish an exercise routine, advise on healthy eating habits, and give you guidance on managing your health based on your personal health history and family history.